dejeneboru/dejeneboru.github.io/index.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student in Computer Science at Karlstad University, Sweden.
 My Ph.D. research focuses on improving quality of service (QoS) in Computer Networks.
-Particularly, I am working on the design of latency-aware multipath transport protcols for next generation networks (5G).
+Particularly, I am working on the design of latency-aware multipath transport protocols for next generation networks (5G).
 My research interests are in the areas of Networking, Transport Protocols, Virtualization, Cloud Computing, NFV, and Network optimization.